How to shop for pet insurance

 If your dog or cat's breed is susceptible to certain diseases or conditions, you should look for a plan that will cover them.
 German shepherds, for example, may suffer from hip dysplasia later in life.
 By researching which ailments your pet is likely to develop, you can proactively make sure the treatment they'll need is covered.

-There are generally two types of pet insurance coverage: pet wellness plans that pay for routine checkups and exams, and comprehensive plans that cover injuries and illnesses (excluding pre-existing conditions).
-Some pet insurers, including Progressive Pet Insurance by Pets Best, also offer accident-only plans that simply cover accidental injuries.
-Accident-only plans, wellness plans and routine care plans tend to be more affordable than comprehensive plans because they cover smaller categories of medical expenses.
+There are generally three types of pet insurance coverage: pet wellness plans that pay for routine checkups and vaccinations, accident-only plans that cover treatment for injuries, and comprehensive plans that cover injuries and illnesses (typically excluding pre-existing conditions).
+Accident-only plans, as well as wellness and routine care plans, tend to be more affordable than comprehensive plans because they cover smaller categories of medical expenses.
 The best option for your pet will depend on your budget and your pet's medical needs.

 Learn more about factors that impact the cost of pet insurance.